 Working with specially selected faculty in small seminar-style classes on stimulating interdisciplinary courses, students participate in an honors learning community that enriches and enlivens their academic experience.

-For additional information on any of the various scholarship programs/opportunities please visit: https://www.montgomerycollege.edu/paying-for-college/financial-aid/types-of-financial-aid/institutional-grants-and-scholarships.html
+For additional information on any of the various scholarship programs/opportunities click on scholarship programs.